-Please contact Clare Jennings-Tyrrell (jen@pakuranga.school.nz) with any questions you may have regarding our BYOD programme that are not covered here.
+Please contact Sharon Hewetson (hew@pakuranga.school.nz) with any questions you may have regarding our BYOD programme that are not covered here.

 Why Do We Have BYOD?

 BYOD has transformed the classroom by creating new opportunities for learning.
 Since many students already own a digital device by the time they reach secondary school, it's a resource that should be used in the classroom.